- March 26, 2019

 - Posted by: Paul Foster

-- Category: Entrepreneurial advice, Grow a Business, Improving Productivity at Work
+- Category: Business team management, Entrepreneurial advice, Improving Productivity at Work

 Do you know a great salesperson with really sloppy paperwork skills?
 Maybe a fantastic bookkeeper who’d be mortified if they had to go out and procure new clients?